raphico/dsa-c/tree/notes.md

 ## Depth-First Search (DFS)

 Depth-First Search, also known as Depth-First Traversal, is an algorithm for searching or traversing tree or graph data structures.
-The core principle of DFS is a explore as far as possible along each branch before backtracking
+The core principle of DFS is to explore as far as possible along one path (parent -> child -> grandchild, until you reach a leaf) before backtracking.
+It is implemented using a stack (either explicit or through recursion)

-## Tree Traversal

 When traversing a tree, we decide when we want to visit root compared to the left and right subtrees.
 This gives us three depth-first traversals: